swish-climate-impact-assessment/BiosmokeValidatedEvents/README.md

-bio_validated_bushfire_events
+Biomass smoke events validation functions
 =============================

-This dataset contains validated bushfire smoke events in Australian cities.
+This package contains functions written to assist validation of biomass smoke events in Australian cities.
+Such events include bushfires and woodsmoke spikes from woodheater combustion exhaust being trapped by inversion layers.
+Other sources of pollution spikes such as dust storms or factory fires are also validated by reference materials.

 It comes from the Biomass Smoke and Health Project of:
 David Bowman